Millicent Fawcett: Legacy

 Millicent Fawcett Hall was constructed in 1929 in Westminster as a place for women's debates and discussions; presently owned by Westminster School, the hall is used by the drama department as a 150-seat studio theatre.
 Saint Felix School, near Fawcett's birthplace of Aldeburgh, has named one of its boarding houses after her.
 A blue plaque for Fawcett was erected in 1954 by London County Council at her home of 45 years in Bloomsbury.
-The archives of Millicent Fawcett are held at The Women's Library, London School of Economics, which in 2018 renamed one of its campus buildings Fawcett House in honor of her role in the British suffrage movement and her connections to the area.
+The archives of Millicent Fawcett are held at The Women's Library, London School of Economics, which in 2018 renamed one of its campus buildings Fawcett House in honour of her role in the British suffrage movement and her connections to the area.

 In February 2018, Fawcett won a BBC Radio 4 poll asking Britons to name the most influential woman of the past 100 years.

 The Millicent Fawcett Mile is an annual one-mile running race for women, inaugurated in 2018 at the Müller Anniversary Games in London.